Protester Hit By Car On Closed Freeway Dies Of Injuries

 The driver, described as a 27-year-old Seattle man, fled the scene.
 However, a protester hopped in a car and chased and stopped him.
 Troopers eventually arrested him for vehicular assault.
 Bail was denied.

-A GoFundMe page set up by a friend of Summer Taylor to help pay medical expenses described her as, quote, "an incredibly strong and independent spirit" who worked at a veterinary clinic.
+A GoFundMe page set up by a friend of Summer Taylor to help pay medical expenses described them as, quote, "an incredibly strong and independent spirit" who worked at a veterinary clinic.